 When and where are the trainings held?

-See the Main Training page
+See the Main Training page, which has a complete list.

 Can I just sit in on Training if I don’t want to become a Ranger?